 Every family has some stories passed down through the years and the Reffell family is no exception.
 Sometimes such stories are based on real facts, albeit somewhat distorted over the years.
 Other stories can be the figment of somebody’s fertile imagination!
 Here we examine some of the Reffell family stories accumulated over the years.

-- The Reffell family were Huguenots – It is believed that the surname of Reffell is probably Huguenot in origin and originally came from the continent following the Protestant oppressions, perhaps as early as the 17th century.
+The Reffell family were Huguenots – It is believed that the surname of Reffell is probably Huguenot in origin and originally came from the continent following the Protestant oppressions, perhaps as early as the 17th century.
 One of the trades that the Huguenots brought with them was brewing (see below).
-It was interesting that the Huguenot brewers from Europe were viewed with some suspicion for using hops as a foreign adulteration of English Ale, which at that time was brewed without hops.
+It was interesting that the Huguenot brewers from Europe were viewed with some suspicion for using hops as a foreign adulteration of English Ale, which at that time was brewed without them.

 There were a number of breweries owned within the Reffell family – There were four Reffell breweries.
 A large portion of the family have made their living through the industry, either brewing or selling beer.
 The most substantial and successful was Reffell’s Bexley Brewery, although this had lost any members of the family very early on.

 There was a Reffell who was assistant paymaster on the Victory at the Battle of Trafalgar – This is an often repeated story that has its foundations in two different people; James Reffell (1784-1842) of the Bermondsey Waterman branch who was an ordinary sailor on HMS Defence under Captain (later Admiral) Hope at the Battle of Trafalgar.
 There was also Edward Forrester Reffell who was an assistant paymaster on a number of ships, but that was over forty years later.